stella9605/Bio-optical-data-analysis/README.md

 + Bakground :
 Using this ingredient in the brain using light can reveal various ingredient information without damaging the skin.
 This is a method for obtaining neuroimaging for brain activity research, and it has become a method of replacing electroencephalogram testing (a method of puncture needle (electrode)) and attracts attention.
-Use the data provided to create a component analysis algorithm in the brain.
-Through your efforts, you can get rid of the needle!
+Use the data provided to create a component analysis algorithm in the brain

 + Purpose :